Frequently Asked Questions

 WHAT ARE THE BENEFITS OF HOSTING?Click to Open

 Having people from different cultures and backgrounds increases diversity at your organization and creates a more dynamic professional environment that fosters new ideas and ways of doing business.
-International interns and trainees can help your company gain insights into countries or regions that you currently do business in.
-If you have international sister or parent companies, our J-1 programs can serve as a way to develop talent and facilitate training for international employees.
+International interns, trainees, and professionals can help your organization gain insights into countries or regions that you currently do business in.
+If you have international sister or parent companies, our J-1 programs can also serve as a way to develop talent and facilitate training for international employees.

 HOW DO I GET STARTED?Click to Open

 Once you identify a candidate, the intern or trainee should contact the CIEE international representative in their home country to get started on their application materials.
 You will then be invited to complete an online training plan for your intern or trainee.

 For research scholars, short-term scholars, professors, and specialists:

 Please visit our contact us page to get started.

 WHAT IS A TRAINING PLAN?Click to Open

 The training plan (or DS-7002) is a U.S. Department of State form that serves as the official outline of the proposed training.
 Please visit our page on training plans for more information.

 Please note: Training plans are required for J-1 Intern visas and J-1 Trainee visas only; they are not required for the other visa categories.

 HOW LONG DOES THE APPLICATION PROCESS TAKE?Click to Open